-The rhetoric is that koryū needs to be small, and once it gets too big then it degrades the system.
+There is rhetoric is that koryū needs to be small, and once it gets too big then it degrades the system.
 Some dojo in the late 1800s within Edo had thousands of students.
 Historically koryū were not all that small.
 Towards the end of the Edo period, some dojo boasted thousands of members.

 That koryū must be tiny to retain quality is a strange modern idea and does not match what historically happened.
 In fact, the koryū today do not all have the same quality.
 This is easily evidenced by even viewing one of the many demonstrations throughout Japan.
 Of course something can be too big, and with more students comes more difficulty in keeping the quality.

 The size might also be due to other factors.
 There are quite a few Japanese practicing koryū that do not want foreigners to practice the Japanese arts.
 It is regarded by these close-minded folks to be their birthrights.
 A Japanese koryū practitioner has even told me that as a foreigner, I could never understand true budō.
-This discrimination is open knowledge to many foreigners practicing here in Japan but never talked about openly.
+This discrimination is open knowledge to many foreigners practicing here in Japan but rarely talked about openly.
 I have seen it myself on the internet written in Japanese that only Japanese are allowed.
 Of course, not all Japanese practitioners of koryū feel this way, but enough that you could easily hit one in the head with a shoe if you were to fling one into a crowd of koryū people randomly.
 It is my opinion that this is yet another issue that causes the systems to shrink.

 But, It's Official!

 When you meet someone with a menkyo, or that has received a scroll from a specific school, it only means their teacher saw fit to give it to them for a myriad of reasons.
 Skill not always being one of them.
-I believe these certificates are more private affairs and do not speak to the skill nor the moral fiber of the recipient (or giver) of such documents.
+I believe these certificates are more private affairs and do not always speak to the skill nor the moral fiber of the recipient (or giver) of such documents.
 Documents such as menkyo kaiden were bought and sold throughout the history of martial arts in Japan from the beginning.
 Many teachers bestowed the school to their sons, whether gifted in the art or inept to keep the family employed for future generations.
 As well as teachers having to do favors for others within their domain.